Incredibles 2: Critical response

+The Hollywood Reporter reported that even critics who were more reserved in their praise agreed that Incredibles 2 was on par with recent superhero films and "one of the best sequels in recent memory".
+Meanwhile, some critics were divided on whether or not the sequel surpasses or matches the original.
 Variety's Owen Gleiberman called the film "fun but far from incredible" and wrote: "It's true that the Toy Story films, all three of which are fantastic, did variations on the same theme of a toy's obsolescence, but as movies they kept the emotions close to the surface.
 In Incredibles 2, we never get that rush of feeling."
 Mark Kermode, writing for The Guardian, gave the film four out of five stars, and said: "Slapstick genius, profound social comment and a monstrously funny infant combine to conjure a magical second outing for the superhero family."
 John Nugent of Empire magazine also gave the film four out of five stars, saying: "There's some quibbles to be had in an over-familiar setup, and an under-served villain, but overall this is a gloriously fun family parable, and as entertaining as any superhero movie you'll see this year."
 Brian Tellerico of Rogerebert.com gave the film 3.5 out of 4 stars, and said: "...Incredibles 2 understands something that most family sequels, even the Pixar ones, fail to comprehend—we don't just want to repeat something we loved before.
 We want to love it all over again.
 You will with Incredibles 2."
 Michael Phillips of the Chicago Tribune gave the film 2.5 out of 4 stars, and said: "Incredibles 2 is content to punch the clock and stick to straight, bombastic action mode.
 In that mode, composer Giacchino's music is the most successful element, running nimble, beautifully orchestrated variations on themes that feel familiar in the best ways while retaining their spark.
 The animation is bright and visually dynamic.
 The script, well ... if the title were Satisfactories 2, it'd be about right."
 Ty Burr for The Boston Globe called it a "clattery, unfocused affair that at times is more irritating than fun."
 Todd McCarthy of The Hollywood Reporter gave the film a positive review, saying: "Boosted by central characters that remain vastly engaging and a deep supply of wit, Incredibles 2 certainly proves worth the wait, even if it hits the target but not the bull's-eye in quite the way the first one did."

+Conversely, Ryan Gilbey of the New Statesman gave Incredibles 2 a negative review, arguing that it falls short of the original and that its "lack of inspiration" ultimately taints the sequel.
+Eleanor Ringel of Saportareport praised the "breathtaking" animation and Jack-Jack's "seemingly limitless powers" and that "Bird's wit can be wicked", she regarded the film overall as a disappointment compared to the original.